ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ### GUI Installation:
 Go to Activities Overview--->Software Updater--->Settings--->Additional Driver & Choose available latest nvidia driver-435.
 Then click on "Apply changes".
-### Manual Installation:
+### Binary Installation:
-If you want to check for available versions of nvidia gpu driver provided by apt (Advanced Package Tool), type:
+If you want to check for available versions of nvidia gpu driver available on apt (Advanced Package Tool), type:
 ```
 apt search nvidia-driver
 ```
-You can get more updated version of nvidia gpu driver by adding nvidia drivers to ppa (Personal Package Archives), run:
+Install updated version of nvidia gpu driver available on apt by adding drivers to ppa (Personal Package Archives), run:
 ```
 sudo apt-add-repository ppa:graphics-drivers/ppa
 sudo apt-get update
 sudo apt-get install nvidia-driver-435
 ```
 ### Check Installation:
 Restart the computer.
 It is necessary.
-Check the version of the nvidia graphics driver:
+Check the version of the nvidia graphics driver recently installed:
 ```
 nvidia-smi
 ```
 It should show: driver version-435.21 & CUDA version-10.1 or something similar.
+Install same version shown in this tutorial to avoid additional problem.
 ### Note (Aditional Info):
 - Ubuntu software centre method is just a user interface equivalent of the apt-get install commands except paid apps and some of the free apps which is submited through my apps portal are not available in apt-get.
 - It's recommended to use PPA to add repositories for Nvidia drivers.
 Personal Package Archives (PPA) enables you to upload Ubuntu source packages to be built and published as an apt repository by Launchpad.